maxime-esa/asn1scc/README.md

     ...

-This same sequence of commands is executed in CircleCI to check for regressions; with the added benefit that after building the image for the first time, CircleCI is configured to cache the Docker image (see circle.yml for details).
-This means that upon new commits in ASN1SCC, CircleCI will re-use the Docker image that was made in previous runs, and therefore avoid re-installing all the build environment tools every time.
-The develop-test cycles are therefore as fast as they can be.
+This same sequence of commands is executed in CircleCI to check for regressions; with the added benefit that after building the base Debian for the first time, CircleCI is configured to cache the Docker image.
+This means that upon new commits in ASN1SCC, CircleCI will re-use the baseline Debian with all development tools that was made in previous runs, and therefore avoid re-installing all the build environment tools every time.
+Only ASN1SCC is rebuilt from scratch every time - and the develop-test cycles are therefore as fast as possible.

 Usage
 =====